data-apis/dataframe-api/spec/design_topics/python_builtin_types.md

     print('std is positive')
 ```
 This is because `if column.std() > 0` will call `(column.std() > 0).__bool__()`,
-which must produce a Python scalar.
-Therefore, a purely lazy dataframe library
+which is required by Python to produce a Python scalar.
-may choose to raise here, whereas as one which allows for eager execution may return
+Therefore, a purely lazy dataframe library may choose to raise here, whereas as
-a Python bool.
+one which allows for eager execution may return a Python bool.